Privacy Policy

 This data is only processed where it is necessary for the purposes of:

-• the prevention or detection of an unlawful act and is necessary for reasons of substantial public interest;
+- the prevention, investigation or detection of an unlawful act and is necessary for reasons of substantial public interest;

 Email monitoring